tiziano88/elm-protobuf/README.md

 `protoc` will automatically detect the `protoc-gen-elm` binary from your `$PATH` and use it to generate the output elm code.

+Then, in your project, add a dependency on the runtime library:

+`elm package install tiziano88/elm-protobuf`

 ## References

 https://developers.google.com/protocol-buffers/